Morning, Thursday, 11th November 2021

 ***Full-scale policy conference taking place online***

-This conference will in part look at priorities for regulating emerging technology in the UK following the publication of Digital Regulation: Driving growth and unlocking innovation from DCMS, which outlines the Government’s overall vision for governing digital technologies, and their plans for a more coherent and streamlined regulatory landscape.
+This conference will look at priorities for regulating emerging technology in the UK following the publication of Digital Regulation: Driving growth and unlocking innovation from DCMS, which outlines the overall policy vision for governing digital technologies as well as plans for a more coherent and streamlined regulatory landscape.

-We are pleased to be able to include keynote contributions from Federico Boccardi, Emerging Technology Programme Director, Ofcom; and Dr Peter Waggett, Director, Hartree National Centre for Digital Innovation, IBM; and Chair, British Standards Biometrics Committee, BSI.
+We are pleased to be able to include keynote contributions from Gary Clemo, Director, Data Innovation, Ofcom; as well as Sana Khareghani, Head, Office for Artificial Intelligence; Dr Scott Steedman, Director-General, Standards, British Standards Institute; and Dr Peter Waggett, Director, Hartree National Centre for Digital Innovation, IBM.

 This is a full-scale conference taking place online***